snicco/snicco/src/Snicco/Component/better-wpdb/README.md

 ```

-### static analysers like psalm and phpstan have trouble understanding wpdb.
+### static analysers like Psalm and PHPStan have trouble understanding wpdb.

 ---